 So, unlike ordinary cleaning rags and sponges, you don't need to use chemical cleaners to achieve the deepest clean, which makes them perfect for anyone who's looking to keep toxic cleaners OUT of their home.

 You’d be surprised at the number of bacteria, germs and chemical contaminants you pick up and track around on the bottom of your shoes.
 This is why taking off your shoes and leaving them at the front door when you come in is key to keeping your home as germ-free as possible.

 If you have toddlers who crawl on the floor, or if you like to walk barefoot, this is especially important.

 And here's something you may not know: Dirt in your home has been verified as one of today's top health risks and one of two primary counter-measures to the risks (the other is proper home cleaning) is to use high-quality mats and rugs at your doorways and in other key high-traffic areas.

-Consider investing in high-quality commercial-grade doormats for your that trap soil and liquids in the mat so they don't drain or track onto your floors.
-This is the one commercial quality mat we most highly recommend to consumers and businesses that are health and safety conscious -- and want something that's attractive as well.
+Consider investing in high-quality commercial-grade doormats for your home that trap soil and liquids in the mat so they don't drain or track onto your floors.

 6. Use Safe Soaps for Your Body and Your Laundry